johnwidno/Capstone-Project-Phase-5---Final-Project-DS-Akademi/README.md

-**NB** ; these won't stay on the github repository.
+**NB** ; the information bellow  won't stay on the github repository.
 These are our guideline to finalize the project
 ### 3. Project Objectives
 General Objective: Develop a predictive machine learning model to help NPOs forecast the likelihood of future donations and improve donor retention strategies.